Skip to content

 Do

-Make use of illustrations to maximise visual communication
+Make use of illustrations to enhance visual communication

 Don't